PhD in Kinesiology

 2018 BS; Post University, Sport Management (minor in Marketing)

-Interest: Mandy's professional focus in ticket sales leadership and general management influences her research interest in organizational behavior and culture, factors that influence employee retention, and diversity issues in sport business offices.
+Interest: Mandy's professional focus in ticket sales leadership and general management influences her research interest in organizational behavior and culture, factors that influence employee retention, and current issues in sport business offices.

 Olga Khokhryakova